-Supporting children and young people with or without a diagnosed condition
+Supporting children and young adults with or without a diagnosed condition

 We have evolved into a national charity supporting not only brain injuries but a wide range of disabilities, special educational needs, developmental conditions and learning difficulties.

-Importantly children and young people age 6 months to 25 years old can come and see us with or without a diagnosis and do not need a referral.
+Importantly children and young adults age 6 months to 25 years old can come and see us with or without a diagnosis and do not need a referral.

 Can we help your child?

-Are you worried about your child’s development, challenging behaviour, meltdowns, lack of communication and social interaction, learning difficulties or gross/ fine motor skills?
+Are you worried about your young person’s development, challenging behaviour, meltdowns, lack of communication and social interaction, learning difficulties or gross/ fine motor skills?

 Are you feeling overwhelmed with school feedback, medical jargon, NHS appointments or care plans?

-We treat every child as the unique individual they are and will follow a similar style for each assessment with variations depending on the difficulties the child is experiencing.
+We treat every young person as the unique individual they are and will follow a similar style for each assessment with variations depending on the difficulties they are experiencing.

 Learn more about bibic’s assessment and developmental therapy.